 Do you want to run your freelancing business in Finland from another country?
 Through Xolo Leap, you can conveniently use e-Residency to get your business up and running from any location around the globe.

 Now that you know how to become a freelancer in Finland, you may be eager to get started.
 You can easily progress through these steps at your own pace to start moving in the right direction.
 This is also the right time to learn more about the excellent services available to you through our products.
-Invoice your clients cross-border with Xolo Go or have your one-person business registered and set up by Xolo Leap.
+Invoice your clients cross-border and have your one-person business registered and set up by Xolo Leap.